eszeto001/webcam-ssd-osx-demo/README.md

 ## Bugs

-1. cv2.waitKey(1) does not seem to work.
-It doesn't recogniqe the 'q'.

-2. When control-C is done to abort, a SEG fault 11 results.
+* When control-C is done to abort, a SEG fault 11 results.
 This did not happen with the previous version of Tensorflow.